 One of Sir John Soane’s final additions to this small London museum before his death was the Model Room in the museum’s Private Apartments.
 It contains cork and plaster architectural models of some of the most famous monuments of the ancient world, almost a Grand Tour in miniature.

-The temples and monuments were seen by Soane on his Grand Tour of Europe, then considered a rite of passage among British elite.
+The temples and monuments of Europe were seen by Soane on his Grand Tour, at the time a rite of passage among British elite.
 Soane financed the tour with the prize he had won, at age 23, from the Royal Academy for his design of a Classical Triumphal Bridge.
 You can view the Model Room only on the museum’s “Highlights and Private Apartments Tour” (which covers the entire Museum) or on one of the volunteer-led Apartments Tours.

 The biggest prize in Soane’s home, however, is in the basement, which he designed to have the atmosphere of a Roman burial chamber.
 Ironically, though, the large sarcophagus it contains is not that of a Roman, but of an Egyptian, King Seti who lived about 1300 BC.
 Sir John purchased the treasure after the British Museum turned it down, believing the £2,000 price was too high.
-When he was finally able to bring it to his house he celebrated the occasion with three evening parties to which nearly 1,000 people were invited.
+When he was finally able to bring it to his house he held three evening parties.
+With nearly 1,000 invitees to help him celebrate…

-I didn’t really know what to expect before I visited the Soane, and several areas were closed off.
-On my next trip to London, though, I’m certainly going back – perhaps during the candlelight tour (see below) to delve deeper into the collection of this wonderful small London museum.
+I didn’t really know what to expect before on my visit to the Soane.
+On my next trip to London, though, I’m certainly going back.
+Perhaps during the candlelight tour (see below) to delve deeper into the collection of this wonderful small London museum.
 You’ll find parts of it beautiful, some are peculiar, but all mesmerizing.

 If you go: